merchise/xotl.ql/docs/source/terms.rst

    expression tree

        The tree that represents an expression as it was syntactically constructed.
 Usually the inner nodes of the tree represents the operations and the leaves the "atomic" operands.

        For instance, the expression tree for the expression ``2**4 + 3`` would have as its root node the `+` symbol, the children of which would be:

          a) the expression tree for ``2**4``, that would have `**` as its root node, and literals `2` and `4` would be its children.

          b) the literal `3`

-       In the expression language as implemented in :mod:`xotl.ql.expressions`, operations are always classes
+       In the expression language as implemented in :mod:`xotl.ql.expressions`, operations are always classes derived from
-       derived from :class:`~xotl.ql.expressions.Operator`, and the
-       operands are any python object.
-The class :class:`~xotl.ql.expressions.ExpressionTree` represents such a
+       :class:`~xotl.ql.expressions.Operator`, and the operands are any python object (sometimes you need to enclose such an operand inside a :class:`~xotl.ql.expressions.q` object).
+The class
-       tree.
+       :class:`~xotl.ql.expressions.ExpressionTree` represents such a tree.

    function object operator